Johnny Maddox: Life and career

 Maddox began collecting antique sheet music, 78s, cylinders, piano rolls, photographs, and more at a very young age.
 He sold much of his first collection to Brigham Young University when he moved to Bad Ischl, Austria, around 1970.
 Tired of life on the road, he attempted to retire from show business.
 Soon, however, he was back performing in the United States and began a long residency at Il Porto Ristorante in Old Town Alexandria, Virginia.

-He retired in 1992 but was then coaxed to perform at the Historic Strater Hotel's Diamond Belle Saloon in Durango, Colorado, where he played from 1996–2012.
+He retired in 1992 but was then coaxed to perform at the Historic Strater Hotel's Diamond Belle Saloon in Durango, Colorado, where he played from 1996 to 2012.
+He also mentored ragtime pianist Adam Swanson in his later life.
 He owned one of the largest collections of popular sheet music in the world, likely totaling near 100,000 pieces.
 He died on November 27, 2018, at the age of 91.

 Awards and honors

 He is the only ragtime pianist to earn a star on the Hollywood Walk of Fame, which was included when construction on the Walk of Fame began.

 A caricature of Maddox was placed in the main dining room of the Hollywood Brown Derby Restaurant next to Paul Whiteman, Rudy Vallee, Hank Williams, and Bill Haley.